fac/piggybot/README.md

 ruby server.rb
 ```

-You can then view Piggybot in your browser at http://localhost:4567.
+You can then view PiggyBot in your browser at http://localhost:4567.

 ## Email